William Fawcett (paddle steamer): 1828 ship

-In 1835 Bourne partnered with Brodie McGhie Willcox and Arthur Anderson to charter the William Fawcett for five voyages between London and the Iberian Peninsula.
-This service is regarded as the beginning of the Peninsular Steam Navigation Company, which later became the P&O. The first four trips of the William Fawcett for the Peninsular company in 1835 turned around at Lisbon.
+In 1835, Bourne partnered with Brodie McGhie Willcox and Arthur Anderson to charter the William Fawcett for five voyages between London and the Iberian Peninsula.
+This service marks the inception of the Peninsular Steam Navigation Company, which eventually became P&O. In 1835, the William Fawcett made its initial four voyages for the Peninsular company, all of which turned around at Lisbon.
 The fifth trip reached Gibraltar.
 In 1837 and again in early 1838, the ship was chartered by the Peninsular company for a trip from London to northern Spain and return.
 The ship was refitted later in 1838, and afterwards chartered by the Peninsular company for two trips between London and Madeira.
 The William Fawcett had been broken up by April 1845.

 1829 ship

 The second William Fawcett was a paddle steamer built in 1829 in Liverpool by Mottershead and Hayes.
 It was 74.3 ft long, with a capacity of 48 tons.
 It had a 26 (or 30) horsepower engine supplied by Fawcett, Preston and Company.
 The ship worked as a ferry between Liverpool and Birkenhead for at least twenty years.